sbmlteam/sbml-test-suite/trunk/test-suite/src/front-ends/web-interface/README.txt

 Explanation of directory contents
 ---------------------------------

-The "index.html" page is just a redirection to guard against people trying to access http://sbml.org:8080/test_suite directly.
+The "index.html" page is just a redirection page, to guard against people trying to access http://sbml.org:8080/test_suite directly.
 It serves no other functional purpose.

 The "web" subdirectory contains the JSP and HTML pages that are used to produce the front-end web pages.
 This is the interface that users interact with through their browser.
-The different JSP pages are accessed via wrapper pages that reside on sbml.org in http://sbml.org/Facilities/Online_SBML_Test_Suite
+The different JSP pages are accessed via wrapper web pages that reside on sbml.org in http://sbml.org/Facilities/Online_SBML_Test_Suite

 The "WEB-INF" contains the sources for the back-end programs that